TACC/coe-332-sp21/docs/week02/json.rst

 .. tip::

-   Consider doing this in the Python interpreter's interactive mode instead if in a script.
+   Consider doing this in the Python interpreter's interactive mode instead of in a script.

 Working with JSON